VincentGvr/FabricCapacityEstimator/README.md

-# Analysis Services Legacy (AAS or SSAS) compute usage projection to Power BI/Microsoft Fabric
+# Tabular Legacy Server (AAS or SSAS) compute usage projection to Power BI/Fabric semantic model

+This repository provides a forecasting solution of CU(s) consumption model in the case of a migration from legacy Tabular Server to Power BI or Fabric.

 ## Plan